kk-spartans/scholars-cup/08 - Reliving It Up/02 - Reincarnation stories and why they resonate today.md

 I see 5 common themes over here:

- - Characters were losers, nobodies, and stuck in their old life — death wipes the slate cleamn.
+ - Characters were losers, nobodies, and stuck in their old life — death wipes the slate clean.
- - Escapi
+ - Escapism.
+ - Fulfilled wishes  (overpowered, immediate clout)